Lisenish/modules_test_task/README.md

 * DnD of Modules and Lessons across Modules
     - I didn't work with react-beautiful-dnd before but I'm sure with little more time i could implement it
-* Separate API DTOs from Application data model and probably user normalzr to normalizr API response  (or discuss handler response with our BE)
+* Separate API DTOs from Application data model and probably user normalzr to normalize API response  (or discuss handler response with our BE)
 * Implement error handling
 * Move buttons to reusable components
 * Add some CSS preprocessor (LESS?)
 * Write unit-tests
-* Pay more attention to responsivness (did only basic version)
+* Pay more attention to responsiveness (did only basic version)